SukhmanKaur1/CSC307/README.md

-Hello, this is Sukhman Kaur and testing
+Hello, this is Sukhman Kaur